Is Wix SEO Friendly? 10 Questions About Your Website’s SEO

 Are Wix websites mobile-friendly?

 Since more and more people are ‘Googling’ things on the go, the search engine has given mobile sites a lot of importance over the past few months.
-So much so, that they’ve started ranking sites by judging their mobile version first with something called: mobile-first index.
+So much so, that they’ve started ranking sites by judging their mobile version first with something called: mobile-first indexing.
 This means that, if your website doesn’t have a mobile-friendly version, your site is at risk of losing its cool on the search results.
 On the flip side, if you offer your site visitors a great mobile experience, your pages will get an SEO boost.

 This is obviously great news for Wix users as their websites automatically come with a mobile-friendly version.
 All you need to do is take the time to make your site look great on mobile screens.
 This means, adapting your layout so it’s visually appealing, and making it super easy for site visitors to navigate their way through your website.